 This worksheet calculates the necessary contingencies for the project.
-Three contingencies are addressed: a general design contingency, a unique market risk, and an escalation contingency.
+Three contingencies are addressed: a general design contingency, and an escalation contingency.

 The general design contingency is to accommodate unknowns due to the conceptual level of the design.
 The general design contingency is fixed at 10% of the subtotal of costs calculated on worksheets 1.00 through 7.00.
 No entries are required to determine the general design contingency.